 [END EQUATION]

-In this equation, s is an index to the S unique combinations of xj, …, xm; Y indicates the average of the dependent variable in the stratum s; xr+ indicates the highest, and xr- indicates the lowest values, for xi.
+In this equation, s is an index to the S unique combinations of xj, …, xm; Y indicates the average of the dependent variable in the stratum s; xr+ indicates the highest, and xr- indicates the lowest values for xi.
 The kr part of the stratified multilinear equation makes intuitive sense and corrects the problem in standard regression in which the average impact of the variable is not reported.
-The correction factors are there to adjust the impact of the interaction of the independent variables and each of these correction factors corrects a specific combination of variables.
+The correction factors are there to adjust the impact of the interaction of the independent variables, and each of these correction factors corrects a specific combination of variables.
 A negative correction shows how much the combined effect is adjusted downward.
 A positive correction shows how much the combined effect is adjusted upward.
 The correction factors can be estimated sequentially by starting with c0 and moving up to higher combinations of independent variables using the following six equations:

 [INSERT NL]

-Y = the predicted value from stratified regression
+Y = the predicted value from stratified regression,

-c0=averagey-Y where ∀ xr=0
+c0=averagey-Y where ∀ xr=0,

-cr=averagey-Y where xr=0 and ∀ xm≠r=0
+cr=averagey-Y where xr=0, and ∀ xm≠r=0,

-crj=averagey-Y where xr=1, xj=1 and ∀ xm≠r or j=0
+crj=averagey-Y where xr=1, xj=1, and ∀ xm≠r or j=0,

-crjl=average(y-Y) where xr=1, xj=1, xl=1 and ∀ xm≠r, j, or l=0
+crjl=average(y-Y) where xr=1, xj=1, xl=1, and ∀ xm≠r, j, or l=0,

-. . . and so on for higher interaction parameters
+. . . and so on for higher interaction parameters.

 [END NL]